b3hniya/clean-react-vite-boilerplate/CONTRIBUTING.md

 Thank you for your interest in contributing to the Clean React Vite Boilerplate!
 This project is a TypeScript-based React starter kit, and we welcome contributions that help improve and expand its capabilities.

-## Code of Conduct

-A Code of Conduct is a document that establishes expectations for behavior for contributors to the project.
-It's a vital part of creating an inclusive and welcoming environment.
-If you don't have a Code of Conduct yet, it's a good practice to add one.
-It typically includes guidelines on respectful communication, steps for reporting unacceptable behavior, and the consequences of violating the guidelines.

-(If you decide to add a Code of Conduct, you can reference it here.
-If not, you can omit this section.)

 ## How Can I Contribute?

 There are various ways to contribute to this project: